dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

   - Spacer

-The list of items in the dropdown initially displays the first 5 available from each category, based on the search text you enter.
-Email, text boxes and spacer items are also found in the dropdown.
+The list of items in the drop-down initially displays the first 5 available from each category, based on the search text you enter.
+Email, text boxes and spacer items are also found in the drop-down.
 To view more items, click on **SEE MORE**, and the list for that type will be extended to 15 items.
 If you still do not find the item you want, try typing a more specific search text.